AP-42 Frequent Questions

 - What do the emissions factors ratings mean?

 - Can I use draft sections of AP-42?

 - There are many sections of AP-42 where description changed from "WORK SUSPENDED" or "WORK IN PROGRESS," to "THIS IS A PLACEHOLDER HEADING".
 Why was the description changed?

 Can't find your question here?
 Contact the Info CHIEF Help Desk at email@example.com

 Yes!
-The Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources is available on the Emissions Factors & AP-42
+The Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources is available on the AP-42: Compilation of Air Emission Factors webpage.

 The following information is from the Introduction of the Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources.